MIPS/gcc/gcc/config/rs6000/predicates.md

        (and (not (match_operand 0 "logical_operand"))
 	    (match_operand 0 "reg_or_logical_cint_operand"))))

-;; Return 1 if op is a constant that can be encoded in a 32-bit mask (no ;; more than two 1->0 or 0->1 transitions).
-Reject all ones and all ;; zeros, since these should have been optimized away and confuse the ;; making of MB and ME.
+;; Return 1 if op is a constant that can be encoded in a 32-bit mask, ;; suitable for use with rlwinm (no more than two 1->0 or 0->1 ;; transitions).
+Reject all ones and all zeros, since these should have ;; been optimized away and confuse the making of MB and ME.
 (define_predicate "mask_operand"
   (match_code "const_int")
 {